Here are Seven Tips to help you Maximize the Power of SEO

-Get crystal clear about your current state and your goals
+Get clear about your current state of your search marketing and your goals

 What SEO marketing techniques do you already have in place?
 How are most of your customers finding your small business’ website?
 Do you have the right staff to buff up your SEO for small business marketing strategy?
 If not, have you allocated funds to outsource the help?

 Do you want your business to remain local?
 Would you like to appeal to a more global market?
 How much of your budget will you spend on developing quality SEO marketing?